Robert Henry Thurston: Mechanical engineering curriculum

 At the Stevens Institute of Technology he established Stevens' mechanical engineering curriculum.
 He was committed to the French and German science-based models of technical education and soon would gain an international reputation for his view of engineering as applied science.
 His enthusiasm in involving students in funded research led to remarkable pioneering success of the early Stevens' graduates.

 Historians credit Thurston with establishing the first US mechanical engineering laboratory for conducting funded research at an academic institution for higher learning.

 Other papers

 Thurston wrote a number of papers embodying accounts of original investigations of the strength and other properties of construction materials.
 Among his numerous inventions are the magnesium ribbon lamp, a magnesium-burning naval and army signal apparatus, an autographic recording testing machine, a new form of steam engine governor, and an apparatus for determining the value of lubricants.
 In 1875, he also developed the three-coordinate solid diagram for testing iron, steel, and other metals.
 He made a significant contribution to the field of tribology and Duncan Dowson named him one of the 23 "Men of Tribology".

+Thurston pronounced as economically feasible a plan to enable year-round operation of the Erie Canal by the application of artificially generated heat.